If you're a content creator, then you can't do without a microphone. And when it comes to mics, there's no better entry than an Audio Technica.

 Now, we have to tackle the most crucial question of all, which one of these condenser microphones should you buy?
 The At2020 vs AT2035.
 The answer, though seemingly complicated, is a no-brainer.

 Both microphones have comparable designs, but the difference is noticeable when it comes to performance.
-The AT2035 is the superior device, with better clarity, ease of use, and more natural recording and sounding capability.
+The AT2035 is the superior device and best value, with better clarity, ease of use, and more natural recording and sounding capability.

 What's more, it even comes with the High Pass Filter and 10dB pads that make the recording process smoother.
 We'd say that it is undoubtedly worth the extra cash that you'd have to shell out.